aspnet/Templating/README.md

-# Templates
+# Templates [Archived]

+**This GitHub project has been archived.** Ongoing development on this project can be found in <https://github.com/aspnet/AspNetCore>.

 ## Getting Started
 ASP.NET Templates provide project templates which are used in .NET Core for creating ASP.NET Core applications.

 This project is part of ASP.NET Core.
-You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.
+You can find samples, documentation and getting started instructions for ASP.NET Core at the [AspNetCore](https://github.com/aspnet/AspNetCore) repo.

 ## Building Templates
 - Running build.cmd in this repo requires NPM which can be installed from https://nodejs.org/en/.